 WANT A GUARANTEED APPROACH TO UP YOUR PARENTING AND PERSONAL GAME?
 PRACTICE THE 3MS.

-According to cognitive neuroscientists, 80-95% of our decisions, actions, emotions, and behavior depends on our automated behaviors beyond our immediate awareness.
 Practicing the 3M’s can help us all raise our parenting to another level, improving our relationships and development of our children.

 What thoughts do you have related to the 3Ms?
 Share your experiences to help us all gain perspective.
 I look forward to hearing how you relate or suggestions you have so that we can continue improving for our children!